LEASE ACCOUNTING REGULATIONS – HOW TO GET COMPLIANT

 The primary reason for the new regulations is to ensure transparency into a company’s leased assets and liabilities.
 Prior to this revised standard, lease assets and liabilities were not clearly identified as they may be embedded in different parts of the business, including service agreements, as a simple accounts payable transaction, or they are provided along with goods and services.

 New global Lease Management regulations will require many companies to change how they account and report lease transactions.
 Lessors will continue to report rent on a straight-line basis and will also need to adhere to the new revenue recognition accounting standards.
-At a high level, lessees must recognize leased assets on the balance sheet for both property and non-property.

 BALANCE SHEET LEASE ACCOUNTING THROUGH JD EDWARDS